What is it Like to be Debt-Free? 8 Traits of a Debt-Free Retiree

 Before Rebel Retiree and I decided to pay for everything on a cash basis, we had a mortgage, business loans, and some credit card debt.

-To illustrate, we lived a typical suburban lifestyle which included kids, pets, a business, expensive vehicles, and a home in a nice neighborhood.
+To illustrate, we lived a typical suburban lifestyle that included kids, pets, a business, expensive vehicles, and a home in a nice neighborhood.

-I’m not going to embellish this and tell you that we were up to our eyeballs in debt.
-However, we knew that the debt that we did have needed to be resolved before we could move on to the life of our dreams.
+I won’t embellish this and tell you we were up to our eyeballs in debt.
+However, the debt that we did have needed to be resolved before we could move on to the life of our dreams.

 Because we wanted to move, our approach was not the typical method of listing your bills, setting priorities, budgeting, and gradually paying off notes to become debt-free.
 Instead, we put the house up for sale and began selling the business’s assets.

 These decisions let us pay off our debts with some money left over to start our new life.
-This began our debt-free life.
+This began our debt-free lifestyle.

 How did it feel to pay off our debt?